JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 ![](/img/mtbfeb2017.png)
 *Extract from Southwark's [Market Trends Bulletin Feb 2017](http://www.2.southwark.gov.uk/downloads/download/4454/southwark_housing_market_trends_bulletin)*

-What we see here is the introduction of two-tier council housing; Southwark has recently proposed [introducing](http://35percent.org/img/lbsprwaitinglist.pdf) an 'intermediate waiting list' with higher rents, specifically for the discounted market rented housing developers are supplying instead of social rent.
-The list will also provide tenants for Southwark's own intermediate rent homes, and will no doubt join the pseudo-council homes of Blackfriar's Circus in the 11000 council homes building programme.
+What we are seeing at Blackfriars Circus is the introduction of two-tier council housing.
+Southwark has recently proposed [introducing](http://35percent.org/img/lbsprwaitinglist.pdf) an 'intermediate waiting list' with higher rents, specifically for the discounted market rented housing developers are supplying instead of social rent.
+The intermedite waiting list will also provide tenants for Southwark's own intermediate rent homes, homes that will no doubt join the pseudo-council homes of Blackfriar's Circus in the 11000 council homes building programme.

+Footnotes

 [^1]: Barratt Homes is Britains third-largest housebuilder, and [it made £321m](http://www.telegraph.co.uk/business/2017/02/22/profits-rise-barratt-despite-uks-biggest-housebuilder-building/ in the first half of 2016) before tax in the second half of last year, a profit rise of 9%.
 This continued Barrett's steady profit climb since 2010, [part of the explosion of housebuilders' profits](http://www.ourcity.london/issues/viability/house_builders_profits/) over the past five years.